A central limit theorem for the number of excursion set components of Gaussian fields: Introduction

 \end{enumerate} \end{assumption}

-Since we assume $q \in L^1(\R^d)$, the decay of $q$ and $K = q \star q$ are comparable up to constants.
+Since we assume $q \in L^1(\R^d)$, for positive $q$ the decay rates of $q$ and $K = q \ast q$ are comparable up to constants.
+In general, $K$ decays at least as quickly as $q$, but due to cancellations it could decay more quickly.
 Hence, roughly speaking, Assumption \ref{a:clt} demands that correlations decay polynomially with exponent $\beta > 9d$.
-In particular the Bargmann-Fock field satisfies Assumption \ref{a:clt}.
-See Remark~\ref{r:beta} for an explanation of how the condition $\beta > 9d $ arises, and a possible strategy to weaken it.
+In particular, the Bargmann-Fock field satisfies Assumption \ref{a:clt}.
+See Remark~\ref{r:beta} for an explanation of how the condition $\beta > 9d $ arises, and how it can be weakened.

-Assumption \ref{a:clt} implies that $f$ is $C^4$-smooth almost surely (see Lemma \ref{l:wnr}).
-This degree of smoothness may seem strong in comparison to other works, e.g.\ \cite{bmm21,ns20}.
-However a key novelty of our approach is that we exploit a \textit{third} moment bound on critical points (see Theorem \ref{t:tmb}), whose proof requires fourth-order smoothness.
+Assumption \ref{a:clt} implies that $f$ is $C^4$-smooth almost surely (this follows from Kolmogorov's theorem, see \cite[Appendix~A]{ns16}).
+This degree of smoothness may seem strong in comparison to other works, e.g.\ \cite{ns20,bmm22}.
+However, a key novelty of our approach is that we exploit a \textit{third} moment bound on critical points (see Theorem \ref{t:tmb}), whose proof requires fourth-order smoothness.

+Most results for level sets of random fields require some non-degeneracy of the field; it is usually required that the joint distribution of the field and some of its derivatives at a point is non-degenerate.
+In particular, this is needed for the law of large numbers in \eqref{e:lln}.
+Under our assumptions the spectral measure has an open set in its support, which is a sufficient condition for non-degeneracy (see Appendix~\ref{app:Gaussian}).

 Our main result is the following: \begin{theorem}[CLT for the component count] Suppose Assumption \ref{a:clt} holds.
-Let $\ell \in \R$ and $\star \in \{ES,LS\}$.
+Let $\ell \in \R$ and $\star \in \{\mathrm{ES},\mathrm{LS}\}$.
 Then there exists $\sigma = \sigma_\star(\ell) \ge 0$ such that, as $R \to \infty$,